poggit-orphanage/AlwaysSpawn/README.md

 At the moment I do not have any plans for any major updates in the future.
 This means that I will likely only update this plugin in order to fix bugs or update the API.
 However, if someone does give me a good idea to add to the plugin, I will gladly add said feature.

+**Big thanks to**

+Chalapa13 and his resourceManager is really helpfuly

 # License

 All files included in this repository are **open source**.